DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 Many companies known to look through the fingers with port-scanners and spammers, are also prohibited.
 Full list: https://raw.githubusercontent.com/DandelionSprout/adfilt/master/AdGuardHomeDisallowedIPs.txt

+### Other technical aspects

+The server runs on a Raspberry Pi 4 4GB, with Raspberry Pi OS 32-bit.

 ### Privacy

 Since the server is based on AdGuard Home, the user's IP addresses and the domains they query, are stored on the server, and I reserve the right to browse through the queries if I feel bored for some reason.